 New Mexico Catastrophic Injury Attorneys

 While all injuries are serious, there are some that can be classified as "catastrophic."
 These are injuries that do not heal quickly and do not have short-lived consequences.
-Injuries that are truly catastrophic are those that have a life-altering impact on the victim, requiring ongoing medical support and may even impede their ability to return to the same quality of life.
+Injuries that are truly catastrophic are those that have a life-altering impact on the victim, requiring ongoing medical support and possibly even impeding their ability to perform normal activities and return to the same quality of life.

 Examples of catastrophic injuries include the following:

 - Acoustic Trauma: Also known as occupational hearing loss, acoustic trauma refers to injuries that affect your ability to hear—often from prolonged exposure to loud noises.
 This can be broken into two separate forms of acoustic trauma.
 One form results from sudden exposure to excessively loud noise while the other is prolonged exposure that causes damage over a long period of time.